 Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

-Moving is part of military life, but many service members may want or need to request certain locations, positions, or milestones for their careers.
+Moving is part of military life, but many service members may want or need to request specific locations, positions, or career milestones.
 So, is there an option for military members to request PCS orders?

 The short answer is no, but certain circumstances allow military members to make special requests or have more say over where they move.
-Ultimately, it comes down to the needs of the service, but options may be available for those looking to make the PCS moving process work for them and their families.
+Ultimately, it comes down to the service’s needs, but options may be available for those looking to make the PCS moving process work for them and their families.

 Can You Request Your PCS Orders?

-You can’t request where you go when you PCS, but in most cases, you can put preferences through an official process or just by communicating via email or phone.
+You can’t request where you’ll go when you PCS, but in most cases, you can submit preferences through an official process or by email or phone.

 It can also be helpful to prepare for your specific PCS timeline.
 Talk to your current command and new command about what time makes the most sense professionally.
 It is more common to PCS in the summer months, so securing a pack-out date with a moving company may be more difficult during this season.
 However, communicating in advance might give you more options and more say in the entire process.